 <David Attenborough voice> Hufflepuffs are extraordinary creatures.
 Their unassuming appearance hides a rich inner life filled with drama, excitement, community, and absolutely staggering levels of basic competence. </David Attenborough voice>

 You probably already know what Puffs are good for.
 They always RSVP to the party in a timely manner.
 They always come with extra food and booze.
-They know where the paper plates are kept.
-They refill the toilet paper when it runs out—and they know the correct direction to thread it.
+When even the host hasn’t a clue, they know where to find the paper plates.
+Not only do they refill the toilet paper when it runs out—they know the correct direction to thread it.
 They make sure everybody’s had enough water to stay hydrated.
 Yet they are the drunkest motherfuckers at the party.

 Hufflepuffs are golden gods of getting shit done.